 - A wood-burning cook stove.

-Step 2 – Shop for a new low emission appliance
+Step 2 – Shop for a new low emission device

 - An electric heat pump that meets the criteria for BC Hydro's